withastro/docs/src/pages/en/guides/markdown-content.md

 ---
 layout: ~/layouts/MainLayout.astro
-title: Markdown
+title: Markdown & MDX
 description: Using Markdown with Astro
 i18nReady: true
 ---

-Markdown content is commonly used to author text-heavy content like blog posts and documentation.
+[Markdown](https://daringfireball.net/projects/markdown/) is commonly used to author text-heavy content like blog posts and documentation.
 Astro includes built-in support for standard Markdown (`.md`) files.

-With the [@astrojs/mdx integration](/en/guides/integrations-guide/mdx/), Astro supports MDX (`.mdx`) files which bring added features like support for JavaScript expressions and components right in your Markdown.
+With the [@astrojs/mdx integration](/en/guides/integrations-guide/mdx/) installed, Astro also supports [MDX](https://mdxjs.com/) (`.mdx`) files which bring added features like support for JavaScript expressions and components in your Markdown content.

+Use either or both types of files to write your Markdown content!

 ## Markdown and MDX Pages